MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgTeamScheduleSchedulingGroup.md

 Replace an existing schedulingGroup.
 If the specified schedulingGroup doesn't exist, this method returns 404 Not found.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaTeamScheduleSchedulingGroup](/powershell/module/Microsoft.Graph.Beta.Teams/Update-MgBetaTeamScheduleSchedulingGroup?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)